 top of page

-Conyer Clayton is an award-winning writer and editor whose multi-genre work often explores grief, disability, climate crisis, and gender-based violence through a surrealist lens.
-They are the author of But the sun, and the ships, and the fish, and the waves.
-(Winner of The Archibald Lampman Award, and Finalist for the Pat Lowther, Raymond Souster, and ReLit Awards, A Feed Dog Book, Anvil Press) and We Shed Our Skin Like Dynamite (Winner of the 2021 Ottawa Book Award, Guernica Editions), and many solo and collaborative chapbooks.
-They are a Senior Editor at Augur, Nonfiction Editor for untethered magazine, and a member of VII (an Ottawa-based poetry collective).
-You can find their poetry and nonfiction in Best Canadian Poetry 2023This Magazine, Room Magazine, filling station, Canthius, Arc Poetry Magazine, CV2, The Capilano Review, and others.
+Conyer Clayton is a writer and editor from Kentucky currently living in Ottawa, whose award-winning, multi-genre work often explores grief, disability, and gender-based violence through a surrealist lens.
+They are the author two full-length poetry collections: But the sun, and the ships, and the fish, and the waves.
+(Winner of The Archibald Lampman Award, and Finalist for the Pat Lowther, Raymond Souster, and ReLit Awards, A Feed Dog Book, Anvil Press) and We Shed Our Skin Like Dynamite (Winner of the 2021 Ottawa Book Award, Guernica Editions).
+They are a Senior Editor at Augur Society and a member of VII (an Ottawa-based poetry collective).

 Conyer Clayton wearing an orange beanie and a green jacket.
 The background is blurred, but may be trees and a river.